-- (iv) The Management has established written polices and procedures which have been approved by the Board and they have been implemented in the core business processes throughout the Group.
+- (iii) The Managing Director are closely involved in the running of business and operations of the Group and report to the Board on significant changes in business and external environment, which affect operation of the Group at large. - (iv) The Management has established written polices and procedures which have been approved by the Board and they have been implemented in the core business processes throughout the Group.
 The Group's internal control policies and procedures are clearly documented in the Standard Operating Procedures (SOP) and other procedures manuals applicable to the Group's operations.
 The Company has in place authority limits and approvals processes at the various levels of operations and business decision-making.
 The business units' processes and SOP constitute the Group's "first line of defense" under its internal control system.
 They serve to ensure the compliance with the internal control and relevant laws and regulations.
 Regular reviews and updates are performed in line with changes in business environment, statutory and regulatory requirements to ensure their relevance and effectiveness. - (v) One of the Group's operations is ISO 9001:2000 certified.
 With such certification, audits are periodically conducted by external ISO auditors to ensure continuous compliance and enhancement of quality management system.

-ADEQUACY AND EFFECTIVENES OF THE GROUP'S RISK MANAGEMENT AND INTERNAL CONTROL SYSTEM 6.
+6. ADEQUACY AND EFFECTIVENES OF THE GROUP'S RISK MANAGEMENT AND INTERNAL CONTROL SYSTEM